 CitySide responded with "Not exactly without precedent.
 Consider coal mining's catalytic role in the development of the steam engine."

-In a comment on always worth reading Rocketpunk Manifesto, a commenter who goes by the handle CitySide pointed out a historical colonization model that might proved some MacGuffinite: the Caribbean Sugar Islands of the 17th and 18th centuries.
+In a comment on always worth reading Rocketpunk Manifesto, a commenter who goes by the handle CitySide pointed out a historical colonization model that might provide some MacGuffinite: the Caribbean Sugar Islands of the 17th and 18th centuries.

 Many science fictional interplanetary colonization models start with the colonists being subsistence farmers, only later becoming industrialized.
 But the Sugar Islands colonies only used agriculture to produce export products.
 They were fed with imported food, not locally produced food.